 Be ready for some thin pro.
 Many 0.5, thinning to 0.1 and 00.1.
 Tiniest TCUs on top offer dubious pro.
 Rollers are better.
 I repeated my route May 2013, and just as I was reaching the anchors, I fell unzipping one third of the pitch (scar under anchors from piece popping), a nasty forty footer.
 Do not do this route after it rains.
 Cam hooks OK on top.
 When sandy this climb is a 5.14.

 Dec 10, 2016

 This pitch is incredible, with amazing rock, enjoyable climbing, and just enough features to be possible up top.
 A couple of hand-size pieces get you past the initial section (no 5 necessary).
 The changing corners take one small piece and then many blue TCU/red c3 sizes.
 Red c3s work better in places as the crack is a little tight.
 For the top, several of the BD .2, purple TCUs/green c3s, and finally something grey or black will see you to the anchor.
 Understanding that it is Antoine's route, I would still admonish people from using cam hooks.
 They are not necessary and will likely damage the rock.
-I think the gear in the upper section is quite good, albeit small at the final crux.
+I think the gear in the upper crux section is quite good, albeit small.